About

 Licensed Social Worker

-Chani Neumann is a graduate of Case Western University and has received specialized CBT training at the Beck Institute.
-She has numerous years of experience working with young adults, as a therapist, and previously as a teacher.
-Chani treats adolescents, adults, couples and families for a variety of emotional needs, including mood, anxiety, and interpersonal struggles.
-Chani utilizes a combination of modalities and evidence-based therapeutic techniques, including CBT, DBT, and family systems approaches, to develop a comprehensive treatment plan designed to improve the quality of life for each and every client.
-Chani is also a Gottman trained marriage and family counselor.
+A graduate of Case Western University with specialized CBT training at the Beck Institute, Chani treats adolescents, adults, couples, and families for mood, anxiety, and interpersonal struggles.
+She utilizes CBT, DBT, and family systems approaches, and is a Gottman trained marriage and family counselor.

 Aliza Aberbach, LPC